casper-ecosystem/cep18/docs/Deploy-Token.md

 `cd ~`

 Now clone the prewritten [JavaScript deployer project](https://github.com/casper-ecosystem/casper-erc20-js-interface), so you don't have to reinvent the wheel.
-This project includes a precompiled ERC-20 contract with only basic functionality.
-If you'd like to write your own ERC-20 contract with custom logic, please follow the instructions [here](https://docs.casperlabs.io/writing-contracts).
+This project includes a precompiled Casper fungible token contract with only basic functionality.
+If you'd like to write your own fungible token contract with custom logic, please follow the instructions [here](https://docs.casperlabs.io/writing-contracts).
 Execute this command in your home directory:

 `git clone https://github.com/casper-ecosystem/casper-erc20-js-interface.git`